-Following on from my previous article on content strategy, in this post I list 8 content marketing types and give some solid reasons why you may want to include them in your marketing plan.
+Following on from my previous article on content strategy, this article lists 8 content marketing types and why you may want to include them in your marketing plan.

 Updating your blog with frequent, good-quality, niche posts can also drive significant amounts of traffic to your website.